-I began my therapeutic training journey in 2006 and since 2008 I have been working in various settings accross London: Centre For Better Health, Trinity/Laban conservatoire of dance and music, Metanoia Counselling Services and Turning Point.
+I began my formal therapeutic training journey in 2006 and since 2008 I have been working in various settings accross London: Centre For Better Health, Trinity/Laban conservatoire of dance and music, Metanoia Counselling Services and Turning Point.

 I worked as a counsellor with children and adolescents in one of community schools in London as well as one of the support assistants on a Gestalt MSc course in Metanoia Institute.

 I am an active member of London's dance/movement community as well as the mindfulness community and I incorporate these practices when working with people.

 I am especially interested in research and work with shame, body, migration and intercultural issues as well as socio-economic impact on mental health and well- being.

 I have experience working with:

 My professional background is in teaching and teaching training.
 In addition to teaching Social Studies I work with students who have English as an Additional Language as well as students with Special Educational and Behavioural Needs.

 MSc in Gestalt psychotherapy, Middlesex University